Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes

 Unlike generic multimodal reasoning, robots operate in physical environments rather than abstract 2D tasks.
 Robotic execution naturally requires \emph{spatial intelligence}: the capacity to interpret 3D structure, reason about geometric relationships, and maintain consistency across viewpoints.
 Single-view inputs are inherently limited by challenges like occlusion, depth ambiguity, and restricted fields of view. \emph{Multi-view observations}, by contrast, offer complementary perspectives that help overcome these limitations.
 As they become increasingly standard on robotic platforms, multi-view observations enable more robust perception and decision-making.

 Although many benchmarks have been proposed to assess the spatial reasoning capabilities of VLMs~\citep{embspatial,visualspatial,spatialmm,spatialvlm,robospatial,vsibench,omnispatial}, they mostly focus on single-view data.
+ERQA~\citep{erqa} contains only a small portion of multi-view data, and the diversity of views remains limited, and the tasks remain relatively basic.
 Moreover, they often emphasize general spatial intelligence tasks while giving less attention to the embodied, action-oriented requirements of robotic manipulation.
 ShareRobot~\citep{robobrain} extends evaluation to embodied robotic tasks but without multi-view perception.
+MMSI-Bench~\citep{mmsi} includes multi-view tasks, but its questions primarily target basic spatial perception and understanding.
 All-Angles Bench~\citep{allangle} and Ego3D-Bench~\citep{ego3dbench} expose models to multi-view inputs, yet their evaluation remains confined to photographic alignment or navigation-oriented perception rather than embodied multi-view reasoning for manipulation.

 To fill this gap, we introduce \textbf{MV-RoboBench}, a benchmark specifically designed to evaluate multi-view spatial reasoning in robotic manipulation scenarios.
 It is built from real robotic demonstrations with synchronized multi-camera views and encompasses both spatial reasoning and robotic execution tasks.
 The benchmark includes a total of 1.7K carefully-curated QA items by humans, spanning diverse manipulation tasks and environments.
 It offers a systematic evaluation of whether VLMs can effectively integrate complementary information from multiple camera views to support decision-making for robots in the real world.